top of page

 • Departure from stop 1 with Grosvenor Gardens as final stop: 18:40.

-Pro tip: In the vibrant city of London, events and protests occur frequently.
-To guarantee a seamless tour experience, it's a wise move to regularly visit their website and stay informed by checking the service updates.
+Pro tip: In the busy city of London, events and protests occur frequently.
+It's always a smart move to regularly visit their website and stay informed by checking the service updates.
 You can also come back and visit our City Sightseeing London review for updates on their tour.

 7. Available Tickets

-While the Iconic ticket is a budget-friendly choice for a single day without the boat ride, I highly recommend going for the Essential ticket.
-It's valid for 24 or 48 hours and includes the boat ride, and the price difference is minimal.
+While the Iconic ticket is a budget-friendly choice for a single day without the Thames river boat, that only really gives you time to explore the City Sightseeing Red Route, I highly recommend going for the Essential ticket.
+It's valid for 24 or 48 hours and includes the Thames river boat ride, and the price difference is minimal.

 For all the Harry Potter enthusiasts out there, you can enjoy a fantastic deal that combines a Harry Potter Tour, a Hop-on Hop-off Bus, and a Cruise.
 You can find more details here.